adessoSE/devblog/_posts/2023-04-03-atdd-with-springboot-and-cucumber.md

 class CucumberSpringBootDemoApplicationTest {
 ```

-You will need the RANDOM port to not interfere with your regular running local instance of this service.
+You will need the `RANDOM` port to not interfere with your regular running local instance of this service.

-Now, if we let Maven run, during the test run an error will pop up that the Glue-Code is missing.
+Now, if we let Maven run, during the test run an error will pop up that the glue code is missing.
 So, let's add that (src/test/java/de/adesso/thalheim/gtd/CaptureStepDefinitions.java):
 ```java
 public class CaptureStepDefinitions {